SrinivasaraoNarne/Keras-Regression-house-data-KAGGLE/README.md

   * Libraries: Keras, TensorFlow, Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn
   * Environment: Jupyter Notebook / Python IDE
   * The above written code was using Jupyter Notebook
+## Acknowledgments
+Special thanks to Kaggle for providing the dataset and the open-source community for the tools and resources used in this project.